jiwachow/stdb-rust-devcontainer/Readme.md

-# **Spacetime ZET Dev Template \- Dev Container**
+# **Spacetime Rust Dev Template \- Dev Container**

+This directory contains the configuration for the project's development container, providing a consistent and reproducible environment for all contributors.

 ## **Development Environment Setup**

-This project utilizes **Dev Containers** ([spec](https://containers.dev/)) to ensure a consistent, reproducible, and isolated development environment.
-We use Podman within WSL2 and leverage Dev Container Features to package all necessary tools and configurations.
+This project utilizes **Dev Containers** ([spec](https://containers.dev/)) built using Podman within WSL2.
+Dev Container Features are leveraged to package necessary tools and configurations.

-**Workflow:** The primary workflow involves:
+**Workflow:** The primary workflow is:

 1. Using the **Dev Containers CLI** (devcontainer up) from your WSL2 terminal for initial setup and subsequent container starts/updates.
-2. Connecting **VS Code** (running on Windows) to the running container using the Dev Containers: Attach to Running Container... command.
+2. Connecting **VS Code** (running on Windows) to the *already running* container using the Dev Containers: Attach to Running Container... command.

-This approach provides the most stable experience for permissions and SSH agent forwarding based on current testing with Podman on WSL2.
+This approach ensures stability for permissions and SSH agent forwarding with Podman on WSL2.

 ### **Included Features & Tools**

-The dev container comes pre-configured with the following tools, installed primarily via Dev Container Features:
+The dev container comes pre-configured with the following tools:

 \# Base & Shell
 \- Ubuntu 24.04